-You know you are in heaven when you have fresh chives at hand to adorn meats, cheeses, season breads and soups, or simply add their fresh lightly oniony flavor to a salad.
+You know you are in heaven when you have fresh chives at hand to adorn meats and cheeses, season breads and soups, or simply add their fresh, lightly oniony flavor to a salad.
 Chives are an essential part of any culinary garden and dry wonderfully for winter use.
 If you are planning a kitchen garden and wondering what to grow near chives, wonder no more.
 There are a host of perfect chive plant companions for texture, color, and flavor.

 What to Grow Near Chives

 Companion planting isn’t anything new.
 Our ancestors knew what plants seemed to benefit from being close to each other, whether as a repellent, disease indicator, support, soil enhancer, or any other reason.

 Chives have a sulfur-based oil that is the heart of the flavors we enjoy but can also be a deterrent to many pests.
 They also have large, tufted, purple flower heads that are a bee magnet and draw pollinators to your garden.
 In almost every case, it doesn’t matter what you plant them near, as companion planting with chives has a host of positive results.